henices/logseq-flow-nord/README.md

 - Click on "Load unpacked plugin"
 - Navigatge to the folder you either cloned or unpacked

+Logseq Marketplace:
+- Open the Logseq Marketplace
+- Click on the "Themes" tab
+- Search for Flow Nord Theme
+- Click on the "Install" button.

 ## Recommend Logseq Plugins

 ### Bullet Threading Plugin